-(\) There are multiple transactions with the party.
-The amount represents net balance of multiple transactions during the year.

-29. Disclosure required under Section 186(4) of the Companies Act 2013

-In the opinion of Board of Directors and to the best of their knowledge and belief, the above disclosure pursuant to Securities Exchange Board Of India (Listing Obligation and Disclosure Requirement and Regulation 2015) and Section 186 of the Companies Act 2013.

-- 30. In the opinion of Board of Directors and to the best of their knowledge and belief, the value on realization of current assets, loans and advances in the ordinary course of business, would not be less than the amount at which the same are stated in the Balance Sheet. - 31.
-The Company is primarily engaged in the manufacture of copper products which as per Indian Accounting Standard 108 on 'Operating Segments' is considered to be the only reportable business segment.
-The Company is operating in India which is considered as a single geographical segment.
+- () There are multiple transactions with the party.
+The amount represents net balance of multiple transactions during the year. - 31) Disclosure required under Section 186(4) of the Companies Act 2013 - In the opinion of Board of Directors and to the best of their knowledge and belief, the above disclosure pursuant to Securities Exchange Board Of India (Listing Obligation and Disclosure Requirement and Regulation 2015) and Section 186 of the Companies Act 2013. - 32) In the opinion of Board of Directors and to the best of their knowledge and belief, the value on realization of current assets, loans and advances in the ordinary course of business, would not be less than the amount at which the same are stated in the Balance Sheet. - 33) The Company is primarily engaged in the manufacture of copper products which as per Indian Accounting Standard 108 on 'Operating Segments' is considered to be the only reportable business segment.

-32. Auditors' Remuneration includes:
+34) Auditors' Remuneration includes:

-Particulars For the year ended 31st March 2023 For the year ended 31st March 2022
+Particulars For the year ended 31st March 2024 For the year ended 31st March 2023

 Statutory Auditors

-Audit Fees 2.00 1.00
+Audit Fees 2.00 2.00

 Certification & Other Services - -

-Total 2.00 1.00
+Total 2.00 2.00